History & heritage

 Ultimately, the art of living suggested by The Cellars-Hohenort rests on a simple idea: travel better by doing less, but choosing more carefully.
 Taking time over breakfast, booking a spa treatment after a day on the road, preferring lunch among the vineyards to an overfilled schedule, returning before nightfall to enjoy the garden or a quiet dinner — these are the gestures that give a stay its real quality.
 Cape Town can easily be experienced through excess planning; Constantia and The Cellars-Hohenort invite a more discerning rhythm.
 That is often where the most lasting memories begin.

-Seasonality also deserves attention.
-The brief notes that the summer season attracts many visitors, while the climate remains pleasant throughout the year.
-This matters.
-It suggests that The Cellars-Hohenort is not solely a high-season destination.
-Depending on one’s priorities, it may be wise to favour a quieter period in which to enjoy the gardens, pools, spa and vineyards in a more relaxed atmosphere.
-Conversely, the most sought-after periods require advance planning, especially if the stay forms part of a wider South African itinerary.
+Seasonality also deserves consideration.
+The summer season attracts numerous visitors, while a pleasant climate prevails throughout the year.
+Thus, The Cellars-Hohenort is not merely a high-season destination.
+Depending on preferences, it may be advantageous to choose a quieter period to enjoy the gardens, pools, spa, and vineyards in a more relaxed atmosphere.
+Conversely, the most sought-after periods require advance booking, especially if the stay is part of a broader itinerary in South Africa.

-Booking through MyConciergeHotel also allows the details that genuinely shape the experience to be anticipated: room preferences according to the nature of the trip, arrival and departure timing, spa reservations, advice on transfer times and the selection of experiences suited to the desired pace.
-In a destination as rich as Cape Town, the temptation is often to do too much.
-The value of tailored guidance is, on the contrary, to help prioritise, simplify and leave room for spontaneous pleasure.
+Booking through MyConciergeHotel also allows for anticipating the details that truly enhance the experience: choice of room, arrival and departure times, spa treatment reservations, advice on travel times, and selection of experiences tailored to your desired pace.
+In a destination as rich as Cape Town, the temptation to over-schedule is great.
+Bespoke support, on the other hand, helps prioritise, lighten the load, and create an itinerary that leaves room for spontaneous enjoyment.